 High School Volunteer Program

-We at the Two Medicine Dinosaur Center have been collecting fossils – big and small – every summer since our creation in 1995.
+We at the Montana Dinosaur Center have been collecting fossils – big and small – every summer since our creation in 1995.
 As you can imagine, it takes a lot longer to clean the fossils than it does to collect them, so now we have a backlog of specimens that need immediate care.
 We have a need for a team of passionate volunteers, ready to learn the intricacies of fossil preparation and be present in the prep lab on a consistent schedule.
 Most high schools now require a number of volunteer hours to graduate, so we would like to present this unique opportunity to students that are looking for science-based volunteer opportunities that will help them in their pursuit for science-based careers.